on-api/on-api/2.6.0/spec/technical_info.md

-# Technical Info endpoint
+# Technical Info API

 ### Description

 The information communicated is intended for troubleshooting purposes and is sourced from network elements.

 Technical decisions and data structure design are taken with regards to network element resource utilization, and to promote programmatic decision making.

 Information should be sanitized or formatted in regard to keep data as raw as possible, but enabling a standardized way to communicate this data.
 For example converting timestamps in an unified manner, or translating vlan tags to service names.